voodoos/book/book/testing/README.md

 This is more useful than it might seem at first.
-One common use-case of expect tests is simply to capture the behavior of a complex bit of code that you don't necessarily have a small specification of.
+One common use-case of expect tests is simply to capture the behavior of a complex bit of code that you don't necessarily have a small specification of .